daschwanden/grr/codelabs/how-to-add-a-flow.md

     )

   def testFailsIfEmptyFlowInput(self):
-    """Test that the Dummy flow fails when there's no input."""
+    """Test that the Dummy Flow fails when there's no input."""

     with self.assertRaisesRegex(
         RuntimeError, r"args.flow_input is empty, cannot proceed!"